AlecMcG99/dnd-notes/Party/Alec's character/General Notes.md

 ## General Philosophy
-The world has a general trajectory that is
+The world has a predetermined trajectory